eventdata/UTDEventData/RecentActivity.md

 title: Recent Activity
 permalink: /RecentActivity/
 ---
-Presentations, working papers, and relavant GitHub repositories are listed in this page.
+Presentations, working papers, and relevant GitHub repositories are listed in this page.

 ## Presentations